-Today, we’re posting a semi-annual update of our rulemaking agenda in conjunction with a broader initiative led by the Office of Management and Budget (OMB) to publish a Unified Agenda of Regulatory and Deregulatory Actions across the federal government.
-Portions of the Unified Agenda are published in the Federal Register, and the full set of materials is also available .
+Today, we’re posting a semi-annual update of our in conjunction with a broader initiative led by the Office of Management and Budget (OMB) to publish a Unified Agenda of Regulatory and Deregulatory Actions across the federal government.
+Portions of the Unified Agenda are published in the Federal Register, and the full set of materials is also .

 Under the Regulatory Flexibility Act, federal agencies are required to publish regulatory agendas twice a year.
 We’ve been doing this for a couple of years now by voluntarily participating in the Unified Agenda.
 Our regulatory agenda includes rulemaking actions in the following stages: pre-rule, proposed rule, final rule, long term actions, and completed actions.